xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

-Support SAAS remote user based SSO authentication and get informations from LDAP server.
+Support JAAS remote user based SSO authentication and get informations from LDAP server.

 # This authenticator execute the following process